Task scheduling in Blazor Gantt Chart Component

 }

-If you want to use some specific task mode for specific tasks, then you can set the TaskMode property as Custom.
-So, the scheduling mode for each task will be mapped from the data source field.
+When the TaskMode property is set as Custom, the scheduling mode for each tasks will be mapped from the data source field.
 The Boolean property GanttTaskFields.Manual is used to map the manual scheduling mode field from the data source.

 @using Syncfusion.Blazor.Gantt